 The first one is an all-aspects of Catan in-depth guide, while the second focuses mainly on different playing strategies.
 We’ve discussed the ore+grain and brick+wood, but those are just the two most powerful.

 We’re just over a thousand words, so I’ve kept my promised to keep this short.
 I hope you made it through in 10 minutes, just like I said.
 Did you? 🙂 Was the guide helpful for you?
 Please leave a comment below.

-If you like Catan, but you’re also looking for something a bit deeper, why don’t you take a look at Scythe?
+If you like Catan, but you’re also looking for something a bit deeper, why not take a look at Scythe?